Applies ToExcel for Microsoft 365 Excel for Microsoft 365 for Mac Excel for the web Microsoft365.com Microsoft Office

 Python in Excel can output a DataFrame in two ways: as a Python object or converted to Excel values.
 When a DataFrame is returned as a Python object, the cell displays the text "DataFrame", preceded by a card icon.
 The following screenshot shows a DataFrame as a Python object in an Excel cell.

-A DataFrame object in a Python in Excel cell.
+Example of DataFrame object in an Excel cell.

 To view the information within a DataFrame, select the card icon in the cell or use Ctrl+Shift+F5.
 The following screenshot shows a DataFrame object with the card view open.
 This example DataFrame repeats the data in cells A1:B3 on the worksheet.